Use Low-Salt Detergent Products

 Limit Garbage Disposal Usage

-Composting (click here to view composting webpage) or disposing of food waste in the trash can reduce the salt released to the environment from food preparation and disposal.
+Composting (view the composting webpage) or disposing of food waste in the trash can reduce the salt released to the environment from food preparation and disposal.

 Reduce Salt in your Diet

 Salt you eat or use in cooking finds its way back into the environment.
 Not only does salt impact the water system of the Central Valley, but according to the American Heart Association, excess salt intake can increase blood pressure.
-For more information, visit the American Heart Association website here.
+For more information, visit the American Heart Association website.